Cloaked in Tradition: The Story of the Cope

 The design and ornamentation of the cope have also evolved.
 From simple, functional cloaks to elaborate garments featuring brocades, embroidery, and symbolic motifs, the cope signifies the church’s history, theology, and artistic heritage.
 This evolution reflects a deepening understanding of the cope’s role in worship — not just as a garment, but as a visual testament to the faith’s richness and depth.

-In modern times, the cope serves as a reminder of the church’s continuity with its past and its ongoing journey of faith.
+In modern times, the cope serves as a reminder of the church’s continuity with its past and ongoing journey of faith.
 It stands as a symbol of the church’s universal nature, embracing a diversity of practices and expressions of worship while maintaining a connection to the tradition and solemnity of Christian liturgy.

 Soli Deo Gloria